enricopisoni/SHERPA-city/README.md

 To do/ideas
 - default area of 20x20km: put the default in the config file.
 - add an example of OTM data to the github
+- parallelize making UTM shape files for each domain and adding zones.